james-menzies/spotidex/README.md

 > Note that you can only run the update method by calling os.write in the background thread, so sometimes it is necessary to print noise just to get an update callback to trigger.

 The pipe resource created must also be closed, both at the read and write ends.
-I encountered crashing when trying to close it down in the process itself, so I solved this by running a background process in `TerminalWrapper` that periodically cleaned up old threads.
+I encountered crashing when trying to close it down in the process itself, which was due to closing the pipe

 I also streamlined the process by exposing a method in the `TerminalWrapper` class, where I could pass a task function (from the view-model) and the update function (from the view) and have the threads be created automatically.
 Here is that code segment: